jessicawyz/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: Add Exam**

+**MSS** (Main Success Story)

+1. The user selects the option to add an exam.
+2. The system prompts the user to enter the student's unique ID, exam name, exam date, and optional exam time.
+3. The user enters the required information and submits the command.
+4. The system validates the information and confirms the student exists with student ID.
+5. The system adds the exam to the student.
+6. The system notifies the user that the exam has been successfully added.

+   Use case ends.

+**Extensions**

+* 1a.
+The user enters an invalid student ID.
+    * 1a1.
+The system displays an error message and prompts the user to re-enter the student ID.

+      Use case resumes at step 2.

+* 2a.
+The user enters an invalid exam date or time.
+    * 2a1.
+The system displays an error message and prompts the user to re-enter the exam date or time in the command.

+      Use case resumes at step 3.

+**Use case: Delete Exam**

+**MSS (Main Success Story)**
+1. The user selects the option to delete an exam.
+2. The system prompts the user to enter the student's unique ID, exam name, exam date, and optional exam time.
+3. The user enters the required information and submits the command.
+4. The system validates the information and confirms the student exists and the specified exam exist.
+5. The system removes the exam from the student.
+6. The system notifies the user that the exam has been successfully deleted.

+   Use case ends.

+**Extensions**

+* 1a.
+The user enters an invalid student ID.
+    * 1a1.
+The system displays an error message and prompts the user to re-enter the student ID.

+      Use case resumes at step 2.

+* 2a.
+The user enters incorrect exam details.
+    * 2a1.
+The system displays an error message and prompts the user to re-enter the exam details.

+      Use case resumes at step 3.

 ### Planned Enhancements
 1. Update Edit command to use ID instead of index.
 2. Improve the UI such as removing all white spaces from it.